mundopacheco/jBCST/readme.md

 # Customization #

-Netbeans was used to create this version of the WCST, but it's not a requirement for running the jar file.
+Netbeans was used to create this code, but it's not a requirement for running the jar file.
 As always you only need a text editor to modify and edit the code.

 We have seen different studies use some specific rules to present